-The Standard American Diet has been providing its population with far too much sugar and refined carbohydrates; dietary aspects have been contributing to the climbing rate of illness and obesity in our society for quite some time.
-Carbohydrates have become the antagonist of most people’s dietary stories in today’s population.
-Those fighting to avoid carbohydrates will try anything and everything to put them out of their lives for good.
-Like any good protagonist of a story, these fighters need a side kick for extra support.
-But who is this?
-The low carb industry.
-Growing at an exponential rate, the low carb industry has shown no sign of slowing down in its advances and people are loving it.
-But how do consumers know what products to choose?
-For starters, they can start looking less at total carbohydrates, and more at “net” “active” or “digestible” carbohydrates instead.
-In order to fully understand this concept, it is important to first understand how carbohydrates are digested in the first place.
+The Standard American Diet is filled with far too much sugar and refined carbohydrates, contributing to the climbing rates of illness and obesity in our society for quite some time.
+More and more people are realizing that being mindful of carbohydrate intake may improve their health and boost their longevity.
+But how do consumers know which low carb products to choose?
+For starters, they can start looking less at total carbohydrates, and more at a food’s “net” carbs instead.
+In order to fully understand this concept, it is important to first learn how carbohydrates are digested in the first place.

 Digestion and Absorption Process of Carbohydrates and Fiber

 The digestive route for all carbohydrates is relatively the same.
-Whether consuming a candy bar a bowl of oatmeal, or a pack of licorice the body’s system begins mechanical breakdown in the mouth, as saliva is secreted.
-In addition to saliva, an enzyme known as amylase, breaks down the sugars of the carbohydrate.
-As food continues through the digestive system, it is broken down further into glucose by the liver and stored in the form of glycogen in your muscles and cells.
-In special cases at this point, such as insulin resistance or diabetes, the body may send glucose back to the blood via the liver.
-Body systems will then utilize this stored energy to achieve its everyday functions.
+Whether consuming a candy bar, a bowl of oatmeal, or a pack of licorice, the body’s system begins the food’s mechanical breakdown in the mouth as saliva is secreted.
+In addition to saliva, an enzyme known as amylase breaks down the sugars of the carbohydrate.
+As food continues along the digestive system, it is broken down further into glucose by the liver and stored in the form of glycogen muscles and cells.
+In special cases, such as insulin resistance or diabetes, the body may send glucose back to the blood via the liver.
+Body systems will then utilize this stored energy to perform its everyday functions.
 These stored macronutrients are mainly used by the brain because without them, ketones, as achieved in the ketogenic diet, are the only alternative that work to fuel the brain.

 Numerous structures and functions of carbohydrates control the daily work of the human body.
 Not all carbs are the same, and therefore, should not be treated as such.
 There are even carbohydrates that the human body cannot digest, for example, fiber.

-Fiber, goes through the digestive process without any breakdown at all.
+Fiber goes through the digestive process without any breakdown at all.
 Once in the colon, it either absorbs water and converts to short chain fatty acids (soluble fiber), or bulks up your stool (insoluble fiber).
-The bottom line; fiber is not digested like other forms of carbs, and thus, does not impact insulin or blood sugar levels.
-Similarly, sugar alcohol carbohydrates, are digested relatively untouched and without the need for insulin.
+The bottom line is that fiber is not digested like other forms of carbs, and thus, does not impact insulin or blood sugar levels.
+Similarly, for some, sugar alcohol carbohydrates are digested relatively untouched and without the need for insulin.